 Scenario No. 3: Elderly parents have different interests

 The ratio of women to men in assisted living is almost 7-to-1.
-This means that many activities and services, from arts and crafts to beauty salons, cater to elderly women.
-Many baby boomers were raised with defined gender roles, and men often feel less useful as they age and retire, which can lead to decreased feelings of self-worth, according to the American Psychological Association.
-It’s important to ensure that both parents’ emotional and social needs are met — if they aren’t, social isolation can lead to depression and more rapidly deteriorating health.
+However, many senior living communities offer a variety activities that cater to a wide range of interests.
+When visiting communities, it’s important to ensure that both parents’ emotional and social needs are met — if they aren’t, social isolation can lead to depression and more rapidly deteriorating health.

 Check activity schedules.
 Be sure that both parents find activities they’ll enjoy before settling on a community.
 On your tour, ask an activities director if there are any special activities designed for male residents, like a poker night, putting green, or chess club.